-We considered models with incrementally more learning for the data-driven residual model on top of the base CMA-ES, in batches of 5 attempts.
-Namely, 'CMA-ES' represents the base CMA-ES model without any residual modeling, while 'CMA-ES + GP1' represents a model that has learned a residual model from watching 5 attempts of the 'CMA-ES' model.
-Similarly, 'CMA-ES + GP2' and 'CMA-ES + GP3' learn the residual distribution from 10 experiments (5 with 'CMA-ES' and 5 with 'CMA-ES + GP1') and 15 experiments (5 each from 'CMA-ES', 'CMA-ES + GP1' and 'CMA-ES + GP2'), respectively.
+The CMA-ES model is then iteratively improved with the GP residual model with data from 5 rollouts in each iteration.
+In the following text, 'CMA-ES' represents the CMA-ES model without any residual modeling, while 'CMA-ES + GP1' represents a model that has learned a residual model from 5 rollouts of the 'CMA-ES' model.
+Similarly, 'CMA-ES + GP2' and 'CMA-ES + GP3' learn the residual distribution from 10 experiments (5 with 'CMA-ES' and 5 with 'CMA-ES + GP1') and 15 experiments (5 each from 'CMA-ES', 'CMA-ES + GP1') and 'CMA-ES + GP2'), respectively.
+The trajectory optimization and tracking uses the mean prediction from the GP models.

-Figure 6 shows the average time spent in each ring for all four levels of training.
+Figure 4 shows the time spent in each ring averaged over 10 different rollouts at each iteration during training.
 As expected, models trained with a larger amount of data consistently improve the performance, i.e., spending less time in each ring.
-The improvement in performance can be seen especially in the outermost (Ring1) and innermost ring (Ring4).
-The outermost ring has the largest radius and is more prone to oscillations, which the model learns to control.
+The improvement in performance can be seen especially in the outermost (Ring1; F(3, 36) = 3.02, p = 0.042) and innermost ring (Ring4; F(3, 36) = 4.52, p = 0.009).2 The outermost ring has the largest radius and is more prone to oscillations, which the model learns to control.
 Similarly, in the innermost ring, static friction causes small actions to have larger effects.
-In the middle two rings, where the 'CMA-ES' was already performing well, we can still observe an improvement in the reduction of the variability of the performance.
-A video showing the performance at different stages of learning could be found here4.